LikeKod/LikeKod/README.md

 mage.attack("Монстр");
 mage.castSpell("Враг");

+5. Great day!
+Tomorrow I will move on to more difficult practice.
+We will write code using object prototypes.
+I think I'll be able to post the sketches tomorrow.
+Just like that...
+Should I take care of business?
+Have a nice evening, buddy💪

 <!--
 **LikeKod/LikeKod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.